Powerlearnproject/se-day1-assignment-faith-muraya/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+1.Explain what software engineering is and discuss its importance in the technology industry.

 software engineering is a branch of computer science used for developing, testing and maintaining software.